Peter Stone (Chicago Justice and Law & Order: Special Victims Unit): Law & Order: Special Victims Unit (2018–19)

 In his first appearance on Law & Order: SVU, Stone attends his father's funeral.
 He is later appointed by District Attorney Jack McCoy (Sam Waterston) as special counsel prosecuting Rafael Barba (Raúl Esparza) in the mercy killing of a terminally ill child, in the episode "The Undiscovered Country".
 When Olivia Benson (Mariska Hargitay) confronts him during the trial, he admits he sympathizes with Barba but cannot ignore the prosecution because he fears it will set a bad example to others.
 She urges him to talk to Barba and be more reasonable with him.
 This later results in Barba's being found not guilty, a result Stone ultimately approves.

 After Barba resigns, traumatized by the case, Stone takes over as the Assistant District Attorney overseeing the New York County District Attorney's Special Victims Unit.
 His stint begins with a rocky start, involving initial tension with the rest of the members of the SVU team, but he eventually grows into the job.

-He also reveals that he has an older sister named Pamela (Amy Korb) who suffers from paranoid schizophrenia and is committed to a psychiatric hospital, where he has visited her every week after their father's death.
+He also reveals that he has an older sister named Pamela (Amy Korb) who has paranoid schizophrenia and is committed to a psychiatric hospital, where he has visited her every week after their father's death.
 When Pamela begins to show signs of memory loss and believes that he is their father, Stone reluctantly increases her medication on her doctor's advice, concerned that stopping the medication could cause her to become suicidal.
 In the episode "Remember Me Too", Pamela is abducted by sex traffickers whom Stone is trying to put behind bars.
 They eventually mortally wound Pamela during a brutal shootout with the SVU team; she dies in her devastated brother's arms.
 Benson tries to comfort Stone and as he tells her that the last thing his sister said was his first name, he breaks down crying in her arms.